 Both the Board and senior management of the Company understand the importance of taking responsibility for the Company's actions as a business, as an employer and as a corporate citizen.
 The Company is committed to incorporating corporate responsibility and sustainability considerations into how it does business.
-As further described below under Board Oversight of Risk Management, the Board maintains oversight over the Company's management of significant matters of corporate responsibility, including potential long- and short-term trends and impacts to the Company's business and stakeholders of environmental, social, and governance issues, and reviews the Company's reporting process for environmental or social metrics.
+As further described below under Role of the Board in Risk Oversight, the Board maintains oversight over the Company's management of significant matters of corporate responsibility and sustainability, including potential long- and short-term trends and impacts to the Company's business and stakeholders of environmental, social, and governance issues, and reviews the Company's reporting process for environmental or social metrics.

-Information about the Company's corporate responsibility and sustainability efforts is available on our website located at http://ir.thermon.com/sustainability, which provides information on the Company's policies, social impact and environmental programs, as well as sustainability strategy, data and reporting.
+Information about the Company's corporate responsibility and sustainability efforts is available on our website located at http://ir.thermon.com/corporate-governance/sustainability, which provides information on the Company's policies, social impact and environmental programs, as well as sustainability strategy, data and reporting.
 The information contained on, or that may be accessed through, the Company's websites is not incorporated by reference into, and is not a part of, this Proxy Statement.